gigasquid/gigasquid.github.io/source/_posts/2016-03-16-kolmogorov-uspensky-machine.markdown

 ---

 It happened again.
 I was sitting down reading a paper and I came across the phrase _Kolmogorov-Uspensky machine_ and I had no idea what it was.
 My initial reaction was just to move on.
 It probably wasn't important, I told myself, just a detail that I could skim over.
 I took a sip of my tea and continued on.
 The next paragraph it appeared _again_.
 It was just sticking up like a thread waiting to be pulled.
 Still, I resisted.
 After all, I wasn't even near my computer.
 I would have to get up an walk into the other room.
 After considering it for a moment, inertia won out and I continued my reading.
 There it was _once more_.
 This time right in the same paragraph, silently mocking me.
-I knew then I had to do something so I strode to my computer pulled the thread.
+I knew then I had to do something so I strode to my computer and pulled the thread.

 ## What is a Kolmogorov-Uspensky machine?